jcconnell/msw/README.md

 msw is very much a work in progress.
 There are a number of things to be added to the tool:

 * All surf spots need to be added to surf_spots.csv.
-* An arrow indicating local wind direction is to be added to the map.
+* An arrow indicating local wind direction is to be added to the map for each surf spot.
-* Ideally some tidal information would be included in the map too.
+* Ideally tidal information would be included in the map too.
-* Time dimesion to be added so users can see how the forecast develops over the coming days.
+* Time dimesion to be added to the map so users can see how the forecast develops over the coming days.

 ## Usage
 Running spotCheck.py will create [index.html](https://github.com/HowardRiddiough/msw/blob/master/index.html).